Teach Starter: History

 Teach Starter began with a poster Scott Tonges created for his wife, classroom teacher Jill Snape.
 After receiving positive feedback from other teachers they launched an email newsletter, and began creating additional resources, eventually launching a website with over 200 resources in January 2013.
 In 2020, Teach Starter briefly offered its resources for free as part of a response to the COVID-19 pandemic, later citing the move of classrooms online as creating a growth spurt for the business.
 In 2020, former Dictionary.com CEO Elizabeth McMillan was appointed as the Teach Starter CEO.
 As of 2022 the company had approximately 60 employees worldwide.

-On 23rd February 2023, Tes Global (publishers of the TES magazine), announced they had acquired Teach Starter to compliment their teaching resources platform.
+On 23 February 2023, Tes Global (publishers of the TES magazine), announced they had acquired Teach Starter to complement their teaching resources platform.

 Products

 Teach Starter offers a free and paid subscription plan that allows access to a range of downloadable teaching resources, lesson plans, games and other online resources.
-The website’s content is arranged using multiple categories such as grade level, subject or resource type.
+The website's content is arranged using multiple categories such as grade level, subject or resource type.
 It provides resources that are aligned to curriculums including the Australian National Curriculum, Common Core State Standards in America, TEKS in Texas, and the National Curriculum for England.
 Specific curriculums for example the English Science Curriculum areas KS1, KS2 Lower and KS2 can be found via a curriculum search page.

 In 2020 Teach Starter was reported to have over 780,000 accounts worldwide, 140,000 pages of teaching resources, and 35,000 podcast subscribers.
 It was also reported in the same year that 70 per cent of Australian Primary Schools and approximately 58 per cent of Australian primary school teachers used the platform.